Maimul Ahsan Khan

 Maimul Ahsan Khan (মাইমুল আহসান খান; born December 22, 1954) is a Bangladeshi scholar of jurisprudence and comparative law and a former professor of law at the Faculty of Law, University of Dhaka.
-His expertise encompasses jurisprudence, Islamic law, Islam and Muslim culture, political science, human rights, Middle Eastern, South Asian and Oriental studies.
-He was awarded IIE-SRF fellowship for his academic contribution by the Institute of International Education (IIE).
+His work focuses on jurisprudence, Islamic law, Islam and Muslim culture, political science, human rights, Middle Eastern, South Asian and Oriental studies.
 In 2012, the IIE Scholar Rescue Fund featured him as one of the persecuted academics in the world.
-Khan is currently serving as the Dean of the Faculty of Social Science at Leading University.
+Khan is currently serving as the Dean, Faculty of Law at International Islamic University Chittagong.

 Biography

 Origin and education

 Born on December 22, 1954, in Chandpur, Bangladesh, Khan studied in the former Soviet Union and obtained his LLM with honors in 1981 and a PhD in jurisprudence in 1985 from Tashkent State University.
 He received a master's in international commercial law from the University of California, Davis.

 Career

 Khan began his academic career as a Research Fellow at the U.K. based Islamic Foundation in Markfield, Leicestershire in 1986 and was appointed assistant professor of law at the University of Dhaka in 1990.
 He became a full professor at the same university in 2007.
 Khan taught at the University of Illinois-UIUC from 1998 to 2002, the University of California-Davis and Berkeley from 2002 to 2006, and the Technical University of Liberec-Czech Republic.
 He has served as a Fulbright Fellow at the College of Law in University of Illinois-UC and as a country specialist on Afghanistan at Amnesty International (2001-2006).